Offline Backups

 Once the offline backup HTML file has been stored for access in emergency situations, you will need a team, and process, to point people to the HTML file when an emergency happens.
 When an emergency occurs, the team will communicate with the employees to show them where the HTML file is located and how to access it.
 They will also direct employees back to https://app.procedureflow.com when the emergency is over.

-Often IT teams will be contacted when employees loose access to ProcedureFlow.
+Often IT teams will be contacted when employees lose access to ProcedureFlow.
 To better partner with the IT helpdesk, it can be a good idea to create an offline backup document that can be shared with the IT team outlining what ProcedureFlow is, what offline backups are, where they are stored and key contacts for communications.
-Here is a sample document.
+See the following sample documents: